spinframework/spin-js-sdk/README.md

 ## Note: Installing the package

-Currently pre-release versionf are published on NPM and can be installed using the following command:
+Currently pre-release versions are published on NPM and can be installed using the following command:

 ```bash
 npm install @fermyon/spin-sdk@next